ChalmersGU-data-structure-courses/dsabook/src/markdown/03-sorting-simple/03-overview.md

 ### Summary

 So, what is the complexity of these three algorithms?
-All of them has an outer loop that is repeated $N$ times, so how long time does their inner loops take?
+All of them has an outer loop that is repeated $n$ times, so how long time does their inner loops take?

-- *Bubble sort*: one left-to-right pass iterates through the whole shelf, so it's linear $O(N)$.
+- *Bubble sort*: one left-to-right pass iterates through the whole shelf, so it's linear $O(n)$.
-- *Selection sort*: finding the smallest book in an unsorted collection is linear $O(N)$.
+- *Selection sort*: finding the smallest book in an unsorted collection is linear $O(n)$.
-- *Insertion sort*: inserting one book in the correct position in a sorted list is linear $O(N)$.
+- *Insertion sort*: inserting one book in the correct position in a sorted list is linear $O(n)$.

-Therefore, the total complexity of each of the algorithms is quadratic, $O(N^2)$.
+Therefore, the total complexity of each of the algorithms is quadratic, $O(n^2)$.